edwardtanguay/soflash/README.md

 ## looking for contributors

-- if you are interested in getting experience in an opensource project, e.g. for your CV, portfolio, or just for the experience, contact me
+- if you are interested in getting experience in an opensource project, e.g. for your CV, portfolio, or just for the experience, please contact me

 ## live sites